Wookloo/PowerBI-MordernExcel-UserGroup/README.md

 2. Select one of the sheet to start your transformation

-3. By using the Transformation you have hand up with the following table:
+3. After clicking transform you end up with the following table:

                         |Region|Market|MODEL|Date|Amount

-3. Once finish you have to way to import the rest of the sheet
+3. Once finish you have to find a way to import the rest of the sheet

 # Begginner: